TxominBasterraChang/Shiny-Bike-Munich/README.md

 # Shiny-Bike-Munich
-This displays cycling activity in Munich
+This app displays cycling activity in Munich